nibb13/ip2loc-lean/README.md

 * More data precision = more storage space & more computing time.
 So, if you need only country by IP - don't use anything more than DB1LITE.
 Keep it as lean as possible, as do I.

-* Output is not parseable because of ambiguent spaces.
-Will be fixed by using custom delimiter.
+* ~~Output is not parseable because of ambiguent spaces.
+Will be fixed by using custom delimiter.~~ Closed in #1.

 * This code can do something unexpected.
 I.e. burn your house, put your `head` under your `tail` or even `fsck` your dog.
 Don't blame me for that (as stated in LICENSE), just send me a postcard with funny photo of casualty attached.

 ## Benchmarks

+Spoiler: [Puppy Linux on Pentium 4](#bench-fastest) is fastest so far.

 ### D-Link DIR-620 (SOHO router)